Please note our visitor badge process (outlined below).

 Froedtert Hospital Birth Center Classes

 We do not currently offer any in-person Froedtert Hospital Birth Center classes or tours.
 Please take a look at our online birth classes, available from any device connected to the internet.
 Interactive exercises include videos, helpful tools, checklists and trackers.
-To register, please call 414-805-3666.
+All of our classes are open to moms-to-be who are delivering at one of our three birth centers — Froedtert Hospital, Froedtert Menomonee Falls Hospital and Froedtert West Bend Hospital.
+To register, please call 414-777-7700.

 Virtual Pathway to Parenthood Prenatal Education Program

 This FREE seven-class series presented virtually by the Froedtert Hospital Birth Center covers pregnancy, labor and birth, breastfeeding, infant safety and infant care, and includes hands-on experience in a simulated nursery.
-Please call 414-805-4777 (press option 1) for more information on scheduling and program eligibility.
+Please call 414-805-6644 for more information on scheduling and program eligibility.
 Download the brochure and class schedule.
 These classes are only available to patients delivering at the Froedtert Hospital Birth Center.

 Virtual Breastfeeding Classes

 The Breastfeeding 101 and Returning to Work and Breastfeeding class are offered through the Pathway to Parenthood prenatal program.
 The breastfeeding classes are free to patients delivering at Froedtert Hospital only.
-Please call 414-805-4777 (press option 1) to schedule your breastfeeding classes.
+Please call 414-805-6644 to schedule your breastfeeding classes.
 View the class calendars.

 Mindfulness-Based Cognitive Therapy (MBCT) Perinatal Group